 If you’ve spent a bit of time in Queenstown (or spent some time planning a trip there) you’ll have seen the Remarkables, a set of jagged mountains towering over Lake Wakatipu.
 It’s one of the most iconic mountain ranges in New Zealand, but most people only see it from a distance.
 On our last trip to Queenstown, we decided to get a closer look.
 The drive up to the Remarkables Ski Area takes 45 minutes to an hour and there are amazing views all the way up.

 The scenic road to the Remarkables Ski Area from Queenstown

 If you go in summer, it’ll be quite different.
 There won’t be as much snow around (meaning slightly less impressive photos) but you can explore more up there, including the walk to Lake Alta.
-We did that walk recently so check out our post!
 We really enjoyed the scenic drive to the Remarkables Ski Area – there is so much variety in terms of the views and while the road is narrow and winding it isn’t too difficult to drive.

 Are you planning a road trip around New Zealand’s South Island?
 Check out some of the other scenic drives, including Queenstown to Glenorchy, Queenstown to Wanaka, Dunedin to Oamaru, the stunning roads of the Marlborough Sounds and the road to Mount Cook!

 - Fox Glacier South Side Walkway, West Coast - September 22, 2023

 - Fiordland Itinerary: Day Trip from Queenstown + Longer Stays - September 15, 2023

 - 7 of the Best Things to Do in Haast, West Coast - September 12, 2023